Thank you to Georgetown/Scott County Tourism for providing complimentary tickets to Ward Hall. All opinions listed are 100% my own.

-This home was built in 1857 for Junius Richard Ward and his wife Matilda Viley War at the cost of $50,000 gold and represents one of the most intact houses in the country.
+This home was built in 1857 for Junius Richard Ward and his wife Matilda Valley War.
+The cost of this home was $50,000 gold.
+It represents one of the most intact houses in the country.

-When I stepped onto the property, I immediately became mesmerized by the intricate pieces of history displayed everywhere!
+Stepping onto the property, you will fall in love with the intricate pieces of history displayed everywhere!

 Taking a Tour of Ward Hall

 Our tour started on the first floor of the mansion.
-I love anything to do with the Southern lifestyle and the Southern Belle, and on the first floor of the home, you learn all about Sallie Ward, the granddaughter of Junius.
+I love anything to do with the Southern lifestyle and the Southern Belle.
+On the first floor of the home, you learn all about Sallie Ward, the granddaughter of Junius.

-Looking around the first floor, I fell in love with the drawing rooms, the dining rooms, and so many of the furnishings.
-Anytime I get to visit an older home like this, I take my time — taking in every single area of the home, and this Kentucky mansion was right up my alley for sure!
+Looking around the first floor, I fell in love with the drawing rooms and the dining rooms.
+Anytime I get to visit an older home like this, I take my time.
+I love strolling and taking in every single area of the home.
+This Kentucky mansion was right up my alley for sure!

-The tour guide told us that the windows in the home with etched glass were the original windows to the home and so was the flooring as well.
+The tour guide told us that the windows in the home with etched glass were the original windows.
+The flooring was original to the home as well.

 That means that both of these parts of the home are over 160 years old.
 Can you imagine the stories these old floors could tell?